 "You have to continually prioritize," says David Marlow, company transformation lead at Bristol-Myers Squibb.
-"There are always competing activities going on in any organization and differing views of what to prioritize.
-This requires a senior management team to look at the enterprise level, and conduct a prioritization assessment once or twice a year.
+"There are always competing activities going on in any organization and different functions wanting to do things with a different view of what to prioritize.
+This requires a senior management team to look at the enterprise level, at the overall amount of activities going on, and conduct a prioritization assessment once or twice a year.
 This will ensure a focus on where the big value drivers are and that they are being properly resourced and prioritized."

 Such focus is a powerful commercial weapon, but it needs to shift and change with time.
 Today's focus will not be appropriate tomorrow.
-This was something that Jack Welch practised impressively as CEO of GE in the 1990s.
-Welch had a knack for distilling down his company's strategy into memorable phrases: 'Number one or two in every market'; 'Getting the work out of the company'; 'Dot-com your business'.
-Each slogan was repeated endlessly by Welch as he travelled through GE and beyond, providing focus for the company; but before long he would always move on to provide the next focus.
+This was something that Jack Welch practiced impressively as CEO of GE in the 1990s.
+Welch had a knack of distilling down his company's strategy to memorable phrases: 'Number one or two in every market'; 'getting the work out of the company'; 'dot-com your business'.
+Each slogan was repeated endlessly by Welch as he travelled through GE and beyond, providing focus for the company; but then he would always move on to provide the next focus.

 A similar approach has been taken by the CEO of Chinese white-goods manufacturer Haier.
-As the company has evolved from a small local player into the world's leading white-goods company, its CEO Zhang Ruimin has changed it's focus time and time again.
+As the company has evolved from a small local player into the world's leading white goods company, its CEO Zhang Ruimin has changed the company's focus time and time again.

 "In the last three decades of dedication to entrepreneurship and innovation, Haier has been through five stages of strategic development, each of which represents a major endeavour of management innovation," he explains.
-"Our most recent strategic adjustment began in 2012, when we transitioned from being a traditional manufacturer to become a platform-based and networked organization in line with the lifestyle changes brought about by the Internet."
+"Our most recent strategic adjustment began in 2012, when we transitioned our company from being a traditional manufacturer to become a platform-based and networked organization in line with the lifestyle changes brought about by the internet."

 During the 1980s, Haier dedicated itself to brand building.
 Its realization was that to compete internationally it had to raise the standards of its products.
-Zhang Ruimin proposed the principle of 'a late starter with a high starting point'.
+Zhang Ruimin proposed the principle of "a late starter with a high starting point".
 Famously, in 1985, after receiving letters from consumers complaining about quality problems with Haier refrigerators, Zhang joined employees in demolishing 76 of the sub-standard refrigerators with sledgehammers.
-The point was made: Haier had to match or exceed the highest-quality standards.
+The point was made: Haier had to match or exceed the highest quality standards.

 In the 1990s, the company's focus shifted to diversification, with a variety of mergers and restructurings.
-The Haier refrigerator brand was extended to a range of other home appliances - washing machines, air conditioners, microwave ovens, televisions, computers and more.
-From there, Haier moved to focus on gobalization, with an emphasis on localized R&D, manufacturing and marketing.
+The Haier refrigerator brand was extended to a range of other home appliances-washing machines, air conditioners, microwave ovens, televisions, computers and more.
+From there, Haier moved to focus on internationalization, with an emphasis on localized R&D, manufacturing and marketing.
 Its international moves were bold: Eschewing easier and closer markets, it headed to the United States and Europe, where markets were highly competitive and quality expectations high.
-Following this stage, the focus was on Haier's acceptance as a powerful brand presence worldwide.
+Following this stage, the focus was on was Haier's global brand stage-it's acceptance as a powerful brand presence worldwide.